Flotomate/product_docs/source/admin/admin-automation.rst

 complete control over the content of the notifications, and you can even turn them off if required.

-:ref:`Request Feedback <request-feedback-settings>` has a dependence on Email Notifications.
+:ref:`Request Feedback <request feedback settings>` has a dependence on Email Notifications.
 Certain notifications need to be on for feedback to work.